 To book and appointment - simply call your surgery and speak to a receptionist

-The Rycote Practice will be open on the following dates staffed by a GP and a member of the nursing team;
+The Rycote Practice will be open on the following dates in the coming weeks;

 A copy of the full rota for all practices can be found here